Characters of the Devil May Cry series

 Devil May Cry is a series of video games set in the present, created by Hideki Kamiya, a video-game designer and developed by his employer Capcom and Clover Studio.
-The series' success has led to comic books, novelizations, an anime series, guides, collectibles and a variety of action figures.
+The series' success has led to comic books, novelizations, two anime series, guides, collectibles and a variety of action figures.
 The first game focuses on devil hunter Dante's mission to avenge the death of his mother, Eva, by exterminating demons.
 In the process he encounters his long-lost twin brother, Vergil, with whom he has a dysfunctional relationship.
 As the story progresses, Dante encounter his father's nemesis, a demon emperor, Mundus, who is found to be responsible for the murder of Dante's mother.

 Years after the first game, Capcom developed new Devil May Cry games with new characters.
 In Devil May Cry 2, an older Dante aids a woman named Lucia in freeing a town from the demons.
 In Devil May Cry 3: Dante's Awakening, a younger Dante awakens his demonic powers when confronting his brother and matures upon seeing Lady, a woman struggling to redeem her family.
 Devil May Cry 4 and Devil May Cry 5 focus on a young demon hunter named Nero who is related to Dante, as well as V, a young man from 5 who wishes somebody would defeat the demon king Urizen.
 Ninja Theory also created a reboot titled DmC: Devil May Cry that follows an alternate version of Dante as he learns of his heritage while confronting demons controlling Limbo.

+The series has been adapted into animation twice, the first time in 2007, as an anime series developed for Madhouse, as a sequel whose events are set between Devil May Cry and the then-unreleased Devil May Cry 4, and the second time in 2025 as Netflix series, set in a new continuity portraying new versions of these established characters.

 Nero and several characters in Devil May Cry 2 and the later games were conceived by several staff members, most notably Bingo Morihashi with designers Daigo Ikeno and Tatsuya Yoshikawa, taking over.
 While each game changes the cast's designs, the RE Engine was used for Devil May Cry 5 to give them a more realistic look.
 Dante's characterization and role in the games was well received by game journalists with the recurring cast being praised since Devil May Cry 3 because of the handling of the narrative.